jkb91jkb91/my_tutorials/gitlab+jenkins_with_agent/README.md

 -After starting Jenkins remember to test persistence with docker restart jenkins
 -Always use specific version of IMAGE of Jenkins
 -Alwasy use specific PLUGIN VERSIONS
+-Container is run as jenkins user but for debugging you can enter with root later >> docker exec -u root -it jenkins bash

 How it works